shrekfanboi/Wireless_Visitor_counter_using_arduino_uno/README.md

 # Bidirectional Visitor Counter using Arduino UNO (Circuit Made in Proteus 8)
-### College project of making a Wireless Visiter Counter using Arduino circuit made in Proteus 8

 Bidirectional visitor counter is a reliable circuit that takes over the task of counting number of Persons/ Visitors in the Room very accurately.
 When somebody enters into the Room then the Counter is Incremented by one.
 Similarly, when someone leaves the Room, the counter is decremented.